RangerMauve/react-native-responsive-stylesheet/README.md

 The return value is a special kind of stylesheet where when you try to get a style, you will get back an array of all styles that are valid for the current resolution.
 Check the examples for details.

+The values are in the proper order to overwrite each other as they progress.

 ### `ResponsiveStylesheet.createOriented(map)`

 Creates a responsive stylesheet based on styles for `landscape` and `portrait` orientations